What is an Antigen?

 So, if the father is Rh positive and mother is Rh negative, then extra care should be taken during pregnancy.
 If the mother’s immune system has prior knowledge of Rh D antigen, either due to some previous blood transfusion of Rh +ve blood group, or if this is not the first pregnancy and the earlier pregnancies carried a Rh positive child, then chances are that the mother’s immune system is already aware of Rh D antigen and has antibodies against it ready, which can be of an immediate concern for the fetus health.
 Tests are done during early stages of pregnancy, and if the mother is Rh -ve and the child is Rh +ve, then an injection which prevents the mother’s immune system from generating antibodies against Rh D antigen is given during pregnancy.
 This will ensure that the fetus remains unaffected by the fact that the mother’s blood is Rh negative and ensures a safe delivery of the child.

-Does Rh-ve indicate alien blood or Reptilian Blood or Blood of the Gods?
+Does Rh -ve indicate purity of blood, alien blood or Reptilian Blood or Blood of the Gods?

 Recently came across this theory which suggests that those with Rh negative blood group might be the descendants of ancient alien astronauts.
 But before that one more fact.
 Around 85% of humans are Rh positive, which means they have Rh D antigen in their blood, only around 15% are Rh negative which means they do not have Rh D antigen in their blood.
 This is also the reason why blood groups like O-ve are very rare.